Cima Fibre Optic Globe Table Lamp

 Glass Fibers: 38,5 cm / 15.15”

 Electricity: 1 halogen bulb dichroic mirror 55 watt, 10,5 volt.
 Similar bulbs of 12 volt can be used without a problem.
 US lamps are 6 volt, they use the same transformer.

 Designer: Wolfgang Hochmuth – attributed.

 Manufacturer: Cima KG, Bussardstrasse 19, Furth, Germany.

-This Cima fiber optic globe table lamp has two switches, a on/off switch on the wire and a switch on the globe to turn the motor on or off.
+This Cima fibre optic globe table lamp has two switches, a on/off switch on the wire and a switch on the globe to turn the motor on or off.
 Handy when you are in the mood for just one colour, for instance.
 This lamp was sold as Cima Star MK 14.

 The Cima International lamp company was founded as Cima KG in October 1963 by Wolfgang Hochmuth.
 At that moment these type of lamps, together with the lava lamps became popular.
-Cima produced a wide range of fiber optics lamps over the years.
+Cima produced a wide range of fibre optics lamps over the years.
 The company ended business in November 2004.
-The company has 11 patents, all about fiber optics or lighting and all by Wolfgang Dipl Kfm Hochmuth.
+The company has 11 patents, all about fibre optics or lighting and all by Wolfgang Dipl Kfm Hochmuth.